torch2424/sass-loading-spinner/README.md

 Please see the [docs](./docs) folder for a very simple example project that is on the [Github Pages](https://torch2424.github.io/sass-loading-spinner/).

 Here is how the body should be set up to use the loading spinner.
-I would suggest to apply style conditionally to each of the elements when determining your "loading" state.
+I would show each of the elements when determining your "loading" state.
 Each of these classes can be used independently of one another.

 ```html
 <body>